salesforce/sfdx-lwc-jest/README.md

   --help                Show help                                      [boolean]

 Examples:
-  lwc-jest --coverage  Collect coverage and display in output lwc-jest -- --json   All params after `--` will be directly passed to Jest
+  sfdx-lwc-jest --coverage  Collect coverage and display in output sfdx-lwc-jest -- --json   All params after `--` will be directly passed to Jest
 ```

 ## Passing Additional Jest CLI Options